Donaim/miseq-workflow-pres/slides.md

 - Software side is maintainable and high quality.
   - Designed with containerization, reproducibility, and maintainability in mind.
+- Flexible (one program to rule them all)
-- Flexible.
-Shown to handle HIV/V3/SarsCov2/HCV...
+  - Shown to handle HIV, V3, HCV, SarsCov2
+  - Used for both research and clinical work.

 ---
 layout: cover